One moment you’re driving home—then a massive truck veers into your lane. Everything changes in seconds. Knowing what to do next is critical.

 Ensuring Safety First

-Your safety is the top priority.
-If you’re in a hazardous location, like a busy highway, and you’re able to move, do so.
-Move to a safer area to avoid further danger.
+If you’re in a dangerous spot—like a busy highway—and you’re physically able to move, do so.
+Relocate to a safer area to avoid further harm.
+Your safety comes first.

 Calling 911 and Emergency Services